icesohelrana/icesohelrana.github.io/_pages/cv.md

 ======
 * Ph.D. in Computer Science, La Trobe University, 2023
   * Thesis title: Person Detection and Tracking in Dense Team Sports Scenes
-  * Description: I designed tracking algorithms for team sports such as Hockey, Netball,    Volleyball etc. In addition, I developed models for team action recognition using players pose data.
-During my PhD, I obtained vast experience of training and experimenting with different neural network model which includes Convolutional neural networks, Recurrent Neural Networks, Transformer and many more.
+  * Description: During my PhD, I designed tracking algorithms for team sports such as hockey, netball, and volleyball.
+My work included developing models for team action recognition using player pose data.
+This experience allowed me to train and experiment with a variety of neural network models, including convolutional neural networks, recurrent neural networks, transformers, and more.
 This PhD was funded by Australian Institute of Sport.
 * M.Sc. in Information and Communication Engineering Islamic University, Kushtia, Bangladesh, 2012
   * Thesis Title: Improvement of Hijacking Problem for Multi-Target Tracking with Particle Filter
   * Result: 3.57 out of 4.00 (1st Place-out of 40 students)